AnonymouX47/term-image/docs/source/viewer/index.rst

    | In this mode, images are directly printed to standard output.
    | This mode is used whenever there is only a single image source or when the ``--cli`` option is specified.

-2. **TUI**
+2. **TUI mode**

-   | In this mode, a Terminal/Text-based User Interface is launched, within which images and directories can be browsed and viewd in different ways.
+   | In this mode, a Terminal/Text-based User Interface is launched, within which images and directories can be browsed and viewed in different ways.
    | This mode is used whenever there are multiple image sources or at least one directory source, or when the ``--tui`` option is specified.